 THE Pantomine world is in full activity of preparation from Bow-street to Sadler's Wells, from the Strand to Shoreditch.
-All the world (except the blind man) must be aware by this time that Professor Anderson has taken the "Theatre Boyal, Covent Garden," (how pleasant it is to hear the old name again!) for the production of what his advertisements modestly de-scribe as "The Pantomine of 1855-1856."
-We have glanced at the pro-gramme of "the Pantomine" which is entitled, "Ye Belle Alliance; or Harlequin Good Humour and the Field of the Cloth of Gold," and a very learned production (pace Charles Kean) it appears to be.
-The subject seems a'little faded, but it is a pleasant one enough, and affords ample opportunities for the patriotic and national "business."
+All the world (except the gramme of "the Pantomine" which is entitled, "Ye Belle Alliance; or Harlequin Good Humour and the Field of the Cloth of Gold," and a very learned production (pace Charles Kean) it appears to be.
+The subject seems a little faded, but it is a pleasant one enough, and affords ample opportunities for the patriotic and national "business."
 We can scarcely expect too much from the genius of the Wizard and his acute experience in mechanical contrivances on so magnificent a stage as Covent Garden.
-And when we add that the Pantomine has been invented by Mr. A. HARRIS; that Mr. BEVERLEY has painted the scenery; that the music is by Mr. LODER; and that the Clown is Mr. FLEXMORE, we have said enough to stimulate the curiosity of our readers.
+And when we add that the Pantomine has been invented by Mr. A. HARRIS; that Mr. BEVERLEY has painted the scenery; that the music is by Mr. LODER; and curiosity of our readers.